smithtp/covid-alpha-delta/README.md

 # covid-alpha-delta
-Investigating the climate response of alpha and delta SARS-CoV-2 variants
+Investigating the climate response of alpha, delta and omicron SARS-CoV-2 variants

 ## Data